-Before you undergo treatment, talk with your doctor team about potential side effects.
-Drugs and other therapies can prevent or manage many of them.
+Myeloma patients should talk with their doctors about side effects before they begin any type of treatment.
+There are drugs and other therapies can prevent or manage many side effects.
 Also, speak with your doctor about long-term and late effects of treatment.

 - Upset stomach and vomiting